choraria/gas-url-shortener/README.md

 # Prerequisites

 1. Gmail or a G Suite account
-2. A domain name with access its DNS management
+2. A domain name with access to its DNS management
-   - will be required to setup Github Pages
+   - we'll need it to setup Github Pages later
 3. Github account (the free one would do too)

 # Installation